Pattern recovery by SLOPE: Asymptotic probability on pattern recovery and pattern consistency

 The first of our asymptotic results concerns the consistency of the pattern recovery by the SLOPE estimator.
 We note that condition B2 is not necessary for the SLOPE pattern recovery.
-This assumption was introduced to ensure the existence of a Gaussian vector in the Theorem \ref{th:bound_n} (i). \begin{theorem} Under the assumptions A, B1, C, the following statements hold true. \begin{enumerate} \item[(i)] If $B2$ is additionally satisfied and moreover $\alpha_n=\sqrt{n}$, then
+This assumption was introduced to ensure the existence of a Gaussian vector in Theorem \ref{th:bound_n} (i).

+The formulation of the following theorem involves the notion of the pattern matrix $U_M$, as defined in Definition \ref{SLOPE pattern matrix}. \begin{theorem} Under the assumptions A, B1, C, the following statements hold true. \begin{enumerate} \item[(i)] If $B2$ is additionally satisfied and moreover $\alpha_n=\sqrt{n}$, then

 where $\Zb\sim \mathrm{N}(CU_M(U'_MCU_M)^{-1}\tilde\Lambda_M, \sigma^2[C-CU_M (U'_M CU_M)^{-1}U'_M C])$. \item[(ii)] Assume

 The pattern of SLOPE estimator is consistent, {\it i.e}.

 if and only if